 Look for things that seem out of place and delete them.

-Once you're done, I'll review your pins, look for similarities between the images and then create a collage that visually communicates the theme of your brand as clearly as possible.
+Once you're done, I'll review your pins, look for similarities between the images and then create a collage out of free stock photos that visually communicate the theme of your brand as clearly as possible.

 If something doesn't look right, you can let me know and we can go back and tweak it until it does!